AshishSharma303/ACI-attdemo/ACI-AKS-VirtualNodes/readme.md

 7. Optional step to build the Docker image on your own
 ```
 #----Optional Code for the Docker Build-------#
-If applicariton team wants to build the docker file from scrach then, applicaiton code needs to be changed to point to the new PaaS service.
+If application team wants to build the docker file from scratch then, application code needs to be changed to point to the new PaaS service.
 Below provided steps should be performed on Linux virtual machine, where Docker engine is installed.
 Application code and DockerFile is provided under Git repo: https://github.com/AshishSharma303/ACI-attdemo/tree/master/ACI-AKS-VirtualNodes/applicationCode
     - Build the Azure PaaS DB: A new PaaSDB of kind MYSQL